 Instead of using over-the-counter medications, consider these ten natural methods to reduce back pain.

-With these tips, you can ease the pain without adverse side effects.
+With these tips, you can manage the pain in your back without adverse side effects.
 Discover natural pain relief with these ten tips today!

 One of the best ways to reduce back pain is to develop a daily workout routine.